Skip to main content

 What to Pack

-Cash in small bills - many street vendors and small restaurants still prefer cash, especially during New Year period when mobile payment systems may have delays
+Cash in small bills (100 RMB and under) - despite Shenzhen's reputation as cashless, some street vendors and older markets still prefer cash, especially around Chinese New Year period

 Insider Knowledge